 - The MMU recommends that there be a penalty enforced in the Regulation Market as a reduction in performance score and/or a forfeiture of revenues when resource owners elect to deassign assigned regulation resources within the hour, to prevent gaming.
 (Priority: Medium.
 First reported 2016.
 Status: Not adopted.) - The MMU recommends that the lost opportunity cost in the ancillary services markets be calculated using the schedule on which the unit was scheduled to run in the energy market.
 (Priority: High.
 First reported 2010.
-Status: Not adopted.) - The MMU recommends that the rule requiring the payment of the tier 2 synchronized reserve price to tier 1 synchronized reserve resources when the nonsynchronized reserve price is above zero be eliminated immediately and that tier 1 synchronized reserve resources not be paid the tier 2 price when they do not respond.
+Status: Not adopted.) - The MMU recommends a market design changes to improve the performance of the Regulation Market, including use of a single five minute clearing price based on actual LMP and actual LOC, modifications to the LOC calculation, a software change to save some data elements necessary for verifying market outcomes, and further documentation of the implementation of the market design.
+(Priority: Medium.
+First reported 2010.
+Status: Partially adopted in 2012.) - The MMU recommends that the rule requiring that tier 1 synchronized reserve resources are paid the tier 2 price when the nonsynchronized reserve price is above zero be eliminated immediately and that, under the current rule, tier 1 synchronized reserve resources not be paid the tier 2 price when they do not respond.
 (Priority: High.
 First reported 2013.
 Status: Not adopted.) - The MMU recommends that the tier 2 synchronized reserve must offer requirement be enforced.
 The MMU recommends that PJM define a set of acceptable reasons why a unit can be made unavailable daily or hourly and require unit owners to select a reason in Markets Gateway whenever making a unit unavailable either daily or hourly or setting the offer MW to 0 MW.
 (Priority: Medium.
 First reported 2013.
-Status: Not adopted.) - The MMU recommends that PJM be more explicit and transparent about why tier 1 biasing is used in defining demand in the Tier 2 Synchronized Reserve Market.
+Status: Partially adopted.) - The MMU recommends that PJM be more explicit and transparent about why tier 1 biasing is used in defining demand in the Tier 2 Synchronized Reserve Market.
 The MMU recommends that PJM define rules for estimating tier 1 MW, define rules for the use and amount of tier 1 biasing and identify the rule based reasons for each instance of biasing.
 (Priority: Medium.
 First reported 2012.
-Status: Not adopted.) - The MMU recommends that PJM modify the DASR Market to ensure that all resources cleared incur a real-time performance obligation.
-(Priority: Low.
-First reported 2013.
-Modified 2017.
-Status: Not adopted.) - The MMU recommends that the three pivotal supplier test and market power mitigation be incorporated in the DASR Market.
-(Priority: Low.
-First reported 2009.
 Status: Not adopted.)